 You must maintain good oral care throughout your life to keep gum disease from returning.

 - Infection or abscess of the gums or the jaw bones

 Call your dentist if you have red, swollen gums, especially if you have not had a routine cleaning and exam in the last 6 months.

 Good oral hygiene is the best way to prevent gingivitis.

-You should brush your teeth at least twice a day.
-You should floss at least once a day.
+Brush your teeth at least twice a day.
+Floss at least once a day.

 Your dentist may recommend brushing and flossing after every meal and at bedtime.
 Ask your dentist or dental hygienist to show you how to properly brush and floss your teeth.

 Your dentist may suggest devices to help remove plaque deposits.
 These include special toothpicks, toothbrushes, water irrigation, or other devices.
 You still must brush and floss your teeth regularly.